dvklopfenstein/timetracker/README.md

 * No required use of the internet or cloud-based services
 * Data supported for each time interval includes:
   * A required free-form descriptive message
-  * An optional `activity` or `type`
+  * An optional `activity` or type
   * Any number of tags
-* Plans to support exporting data for import by external time-tracking viewers
+* Export data for import by external time-tracking viewers

 ## Quickstart
 The `name` used by this time tracker is determined by the `USER` environmental variable by default.